peterzieba/5Vpld/README.md

 # Writing logic for these parts: Possible Workflows
 Each of the subsections here represents a potential workflow to design logic equations for these parts.
 The majority of the focus will be on methods that avoid WinCUPL (which is ultimately just an IDE/text-editor that calls CUPL.EXE).

-Some of the other approaches covered here avoid CUPL entirely and instead generate netlists provided directly to the device fitter.
+Some of the other approaches covered here also avoid the CUPL compiler as well and instead generate netlists provided directly to the device fitter.

 Finally, a word on preferred approach, given the options: The CUPL command line or Quartus is probably the best way, especially if you are interested in using Hi-Z states.
 Neither Yosys nor Digital seemed to have robust support for Hi-Z states (important for Bidirectional I/O).
 If that is important to you, you may want to stick with either Quartus or the CUPL command line methods.